dotnet/runtime/docs/workflow/building/libraries/README.md

 :: Switch to working on a given library (RegularExpressions in this case) cd src\libraries\System.Text.RegularExpressions

-:: At this point you probably open files to work on.
-If you use
-:: Visual Studio, you might open System.Text.RegularExpressions.sln here.
+:: If you use Visual Studio, you might open System.Text.RegularExpressions.sln here.

 :: Change to test directory
 cd tests